Bright hallway with wooden flooring, console table, plants, and framed wall art.

-Your front entrance is probably the most essential area as far as Feng Shui is concerned.
-This is the path by which Chi enters your environment and helps to determine the harmony and balance found in your house.
+Your front entrance is one of the most important areas in Feng Shui.
+It is the main path through which Chi (energy) enters your home and influences harmony and balance throughout the space.

 With these seven easy-to-follow steps, you should be able to apply Feng Shui concepts to your home’s front entrance to create a positive environment for you.
 Regardless of whether you seek professional advice or consider consulting Interior Designers in London, you will be able to follow these guidelines.